 If the conflict cannot be resolved, none of the peaks will be identified and a warning will be written into the processing log.

-In the second dimension, the distance to the closest peak is calculated differently.
-See Peak match in the second dimension.
+If you installed the 2D-LC Add-on: In the second dimension, the distance to the closest peak is calculated differently.
+See 2D-LC Analysis Add-on Software help.

 base-id: 11016838923